prakhar1402/git_udacity_project/README.md

 Python Project on Bikeshare

 ### Description
-Performing Statistical function on bike ride across 3 different cities
+Performing Statistical function on bike ride between 3 different cities

 ### Files used
 chicago.csv
 new_york_city.csv
 washington.csv
+bikeshare.py contains whole code for the python work

 ### Credits
-The credits for the dataset, ideas and different approach goes to Udacity and it's remarkable teachers/mentors
+The credits for the dataset, ideas and different approach goes to Udacity and it's remarkable teachers/mentors.